angelicadvocate/ubuntu-setup-script/README.md

 - Fixed bug in reboot function at end of script
 - Made structural changes in preparation for roadmap features

+### v1.3 beta - Various Changes
+- Restructured the script in preparation for upcoming features on the roadmap
+- Added GPL-required menus for conditions and warranty
+- Changed the project name to better reflect the script's vision

 ## 🛠️ Roadmap
 The project will remain in beta while core features and flexibility are being developed and tested.
 Planned features for upcoming beta versions include: